What is Most Impressive about the Steph Curry Deadlift?

 Serial Ankle Injuries Almost Ended His Career

-In 2013, director of athletic performance Keke Lyles joined the Golden State Warriors.
-He designed a program to help Curry build strength in his hips and glutes.
+He designed a program to help build Curry’s core strength in his hips and glutes.

-Therefore he centered Curry’s new training regimen around the deadlift and single-leg strength exercises.
+Therefore he centered Curry’s new training regimen around one particular lift, the deadlift, and single-leg strength exercises.

 Natural Talent is Not Enough